Infants and Heavy Metals

 “We were surprised to find elevated levels of lead in the breast milk of mothers who were unaware of any exposure to lead.”

-As is the case with infants, mothers can absorb heavy metals through the foods they eat and from environmental toxins in water.
+As is the case with infants, mothers can absorb heavy metals through the foods they eat and water.

 - Every product had measurable levels of at least one of these heavy metals: cadmium, inorganic arsenic, or lead.